Internet-Draft OAuth Mission Expansion August 2026

 predecessor:

-The issuance profile binds a Mission to the authorization grant the Mission Issuer issues, and resolves the Mission from the grant the client presents, never from a client-supplied mission_id ([I-D.draft-mcguinness-oauth-mission], grant binding).
-An expansion request MUST be bound to the predecessor's grant the same way.
+The issuance profile resolves a Mission from the credential the client presents, never from a client-supplied mission_id ([I-D.draft-mcguinness-oauth-mission], grant binding).
+An expansion resolves the predecessor from the subject_token the client presents and proves possession against that token's own confirmation:

-Because expansion reuses the issuance profile's grant binding, it needs no opaque expansion ticket or other new bearer: the predecessor is identified and authorized by the grant the client already holds for it, and a client cannot name an arbitrary predecessor.
+Because expansion binds to the predecessor's Mission-bound access token, it needs no opaque expansion ticket or other new bearer: the predecessor is identified and authorized by a credential the client already holds and can prove possession of, and a client cannot name an arbitrary predecessor.

 4.3.
 Predecessor must be active

-The Mission Issuer MUST resolve the predecessor from the presented grant and verify it is in the active state before adjudicating.
-An expansion request against a predecessor that is not active MUST be refused with invalid_grant and a reconciliation status (Section 9):
+The Mission Issuer MUST resolve the predecessor from subject_token and verify it is in the active state before adjudicating, and MUST re-verify it at completion when adjudication is deferred or interactive (Section 5.3).
+An expansion request against a predecessor that is not active MUST be refused with invalid_grant and a reconciliation status (Section 10):

 • if the predecessor made a terminal exit from active (it is revoked, expired, or already superseded, Section 7), the status is predecessor_state_changed;